 And while Boston’s sports fans can be a little rough around the edges at times, as most East Coast fans are, they’re also knowledgeable and can be fun to be around.
-(Though you might hear a little more than you want to about the city’s impressive sporting success over the last 15 years or so.)
+However, you might hear a little more than you want to about the city’s impressive sporting success over the last 20 years or so.

-Click placemark in index to find on map | View Boston city guide in a larger map
+Click placemark in index to find on map | View Boston sports travel guide in a larger map

-The landscape: Where to watch sports in Boston
+Where to watch sports in Boston

-Fenway Park, of course, has been around just a little bit short of forever; the old Boston Garden once stood right next to where TD Garden is today; and Gillette Stadium was built next to the site of the Patriots’ old home, Sullivan/Schaefer/Foxboro Stadium.
+Fenway Park, of course, is the oldest ballpark in Major League Baseball; the old Boston Garden once stood right next to where TD Garden is today; and Gillette Stadium was built next to the site of the Patriots’ old home, Sullivan/Schaefer/Foxboro Stadium.

 • Fenway Park: Home of the Red Sox.
 Located at 4 Jersey Street in the Fenway-Kenmore section of the city.

 • Gillette Stadium: Home of the Patriots and Revolution.
 Located at 1 Patriot Place in Foxborough, about 30 miles south of central Boston.